trelium/crypto_fluctuations/README.md

 ## Usage

 To use this code, it is suggested to rely on the Dockerfile, which is an image that will run all the scripts correctly.
-If the user wants to run the code without relying on the Docker Image, it is suggested to consult The [running the code](https://github.com/trelium/crypto_fluctuations/wiki/Crypto_fluctuations-wiki#running) section of the wiki.
+If you want to run the code without relying on the Docker Image, it is suggested to consult The [running the code](https://github.com/trelium/crypto_fluctuations/wiki/Crypto_fluctuations-wiki#running) section of the wiki.

-An external MQTT broker and Microsoft SQL server are needed to run **either** the dockerfile or the code.
+In either case, a working installation of the Eclipse MQTT broker and of the Microsoft ODBC driver are needed to run the code.
 More details about how to configure these two services are presented in the next two sections.
-We suggest to consult the official documentation of [MQTT](https://mosquitto.org/download/) and [Microsoft SQL Server](https://docs.microsoft.com/it-it/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver15) to correctly install these two services.
+We suggest to consult the official documentation of [MQTT](https://mosquitto.org/download/) and [Microsoft ODBC driver](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver15) to correctly install these two services.
+Note that here we assume you have access to a Microsoft SQL server (remotely as Azure SQL database or elsewhere): in case you do not, you'll also need to install the [Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver15) software to have a local database to work with.

-To run either the Dockerfile or the code, a `.env` should be inserted in the main folder crypto_fluctuations.
-This file should be formatted like this:
+Also, a `.env` file is always needed to run the code and should be inserted in the main folder "crypto_fluctuations".
+This file should be formatted in this way:
 ```
 # Credentials to access SQL instance on
-SQL_SERVER="<name>.database.windows.net"
-SQL_DATABASE=
-SQL_USERNAME=
-SQL_PASSWORD=
+SQL_SERVER="..."
+SQL_DATABASE="..."
+SQL_USERNAME="..."
+SQL_PASSWORD="..."
 SQL_DRIVER="{ODBC Driver 17 for SQL Server}"